 - Faith leader (clergy) involvement

 In addition, the program provides on-the-spot alternatives to violence when gangs and individuals on the street are making behavior decisions.
 The program treats young people as rational actors capable of making choices, and the strategy is to promote their consideration of a broader array of response to situations that too often elicit shootings and killings as a problem-solving tactic.
 Violence interrupters work on the streets alone or in pairs to mediate conflicts between gangs and stem the cycle of retaliatory violence that threatens to break out following a shooting.
 Violence interrupters work the street at night, talking to gang leaders, distraught friends and relatives of recent shooting victims, and others who are positioned to initiate or sustain cycles of violence.

 Finally, the program aims to increase the perception of risks and costs of involvement in violence among high-risk, mostly young people.
 This reflects a classic deterrence model of human behavior, with risks such as incarceration, injury, and death highlighted for youth.
 Actions by the police and prosecutors, as well as tougher antigun legislation, are seen as targeting the risks surrounding involvement in shootings.

-Skogan and colleagues (2008) found that the Cure Violence intervention (known as CeaseFire—Chicago at the time of the study) was associated with decreases in shootings, killings, and retaliatory homicides, and appeared to make shooting hot spots cooler in some neighborhoods but not others.
-Overall, the results were mixed.
+Skogan and colleagues (2008) found that overall, the results were mixed.
+In some (but not all) of the seven neighborhoods, the Cure Violence intervention was associated with statistically significant reductions in shootings, killings, and retaliatory homicides, and appeared to make shooting hot spots cooler.

 Crime Hot Spots